Last reviewed 25 August 2020

-For the majority of people, the most dangerous thing they do at work is drive on the public highway.
-In this feature, Gordon Tranter considers one aspect of work-related driving: the use of employees’ vehicles for business travel.
+For many people, the most dangerous thing they do at work is drive on the public highway.
+Gordon Tranter considers the importance of managing the use of employees’ own vehicles for business.

 The grey fleet